daimh/daisplay/README.md

 ## daisplay

 #### Overview
-An Raspberry Pi OS Lite-based signage.
+A Raspberry Pi OS Lite-based signage.

 It plays multiple h264 videos simutaneously, shows time, weather and bus information, changes background at user-specified interval.
 It also supports user's own addon.
 U of Michigan's Magic Bus, AAATA bus, and weather were implemented in addon as an example.

+#### Test history
-Tested on Raspberry Pi 3 Model B at 1080p resolution, and Pi 4 with one 4k resolution display.
+- 2019-09-25, Raspberry Pi 3 Model B at 1080p resolution, and Pi 4 with one 4k resolution display
+- 2021-02-23, Raspberry Pi OS kernel version 5.10.11-v7l+ on a Pi 4 with one 4k resolution display

 #### Demo
 - [1](https://youtu.be/7xs4GRC0qHc)